forcedotcom/cli/releasenotes/README.md

 ------------

 * NEW: (Agentforce DX) Easily open an agent's authoring bundle in the in-org Agentforce Builder UI from VS Code with the new **AFDX: Open Authoring Bundle in Default Org** command.
 Run the new command from either the command palette or by right-clicking the agent's `.agent` or metadata file in the VS Code file explorer.
-If there are multipile versions of the bundle, the command prompts for the one you want to open.
+If there are multiple versions of the bundle, the command prompts for the one you want to open.

   You can now also use the `org open agent` CLI command to open an agent's authoring bundle in Agentforce Builder by specifying its API name with the new `--authoring-bundle` flag.
 Use the new `--version` flag to specify a version.

   An agent's authoring bundle files are located in the `aiAuthoringBundle` directory of your DX project's package directory.
-Finally, we deprecated the `org open authoring-bundle` command. (vscode-agents PR [#183](https://github.com/forcedotcom/vscode-agents/pull/183), plugin-org PR [#1633](https://github.com/salesforcecli/plugin-org/pull/1633))
+We also deprecated the `org open authoring-bundle` command. (vscode-agents PR [#183](https://github.com/forcedotcom/vscode-agents/pull/183), plugin-org PR [#1633](https://github.com/salesforcecli/plugin-org/pull/1633))

 * NEW: Automatically assign a user role to a new [scratch org user](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_scratch_orgs_create_users.htm) with the new `roleDeveloperName` option of the user definition file.
 You specify this file when you run the `org create user` command to, yep, create a new user!
-Set the new option to the API name of the user role, which is represented by the UserRole standard object.
+Set the new option to the developer name (API name) of the role; the value corresponds to `UserRole.DeveloperName` in the org.

     In this sample user definition file, the new user is assigned the `Customer_Support` role:

     ```json
     {
         "Username": "tester1@sfdx.org",
         "LastName": "Hobbs",
         "Email": "tester1@sfdx.org",
         "Alias": "tester1",
         "TimeZoneSidKey": "America/Denver",
         "LocaleSidKey": "en_US",
         "EmailEncodingKey": "UTF-8",
         "LanguageLocaleKey": "en_US",
         "profileName": "Standard Platform User",
         "permsets": ["Dreamhouse", "Cloudhouse"],
         "generatePassword": true,
         "roleDeveloperName": "Customer_Support"
     }
     ```

-     Many thanks to [Luca Bassani](https://github.com/baslu93) for contributing this cool new feature, we love it! (plugin-user PR [#1415](https://github.com/salesforcecli/plugin-user/pull/1415))
+    Many thanks to [Luca Bassani](https://github.com/baslu93) for contributing this cool new feature.
+We love it! (plugin-user PR [#1415](https://github.com/salesforcecli/plugin-user/pull/1415))

 * NEW: (Agentforce DX) We added more information to the JSON output of the `agent preview` commands.
 For example, we added: